 I am a member of the Interaction Research Research Studio (Department of Design, Goldsmiths) and I have been a member of The Centre for the Study of Invention and Social Process (Department of Sociology, Goldsmiths) since its inception in 2004 where I now share the role of Co-Director of with Michael Guggenheim and Marsha Rosengarten.
 I am also a member of the Unit of Play (Department of Sociology, Goldsmiths), the European Association for the Study of Science and Technology and the British Sociological Association.
 I have also been a member of the Association for Computing Machinery.

-I have reviewed for the following academic journals, conferences and publishers: Annals of the Association of American Geographers; Co-Design; Environment and Planning A; Environment and Planing D; MIT Press; Science, Technology & Human Values, Social Studies of Science, Science as Culture, SIGCHI, Design Research Society, Sociological Research Online and The Sociological Review.
+I have peer-reviewed for the following scientific journals, conferences and publishers: Annals of the Association of American Geographers; Co-Design; Environment and Planning A; Environment and Planing D; MIT Press; Science, Technology & Human Values, Social Studies of Science, Science as Culture, SIGCHI, Design Research Society, Sociological Research Online and The Sociological Review.